brandon-rhodes/fopnp/README.txt

                            As of January 2011

 01/getname.py - OK
-01/search1.py - waiting on "googlemaps" package
-01/search2.py - OK
+01/search1.py - waiting on port of "googlemaps" to Python 3 01/search2.py - OK
 01/search3.py - OK
 01/search4.py - OK